spatie/laravel-csp/README.md

 #### To an external url

-Any violations against to the policy can be reported to a given url.
+Any violations against the policy can be reported to a given url.
 You can set that url in the `report_uri` key of the `csp` config file.
 A great service that is specifically built for handling these violation reports is [http://report-uri.io/](http://report-uri.io/).

 #### Using multiple policies